 - In a medium bowl, mix together the eggs, maple syrup, and pumpkin puree.

 - Pour the wet ingredients and the cranberries into the dry ingredients, and mix until combined.

 - Turn the dough out onto the prepared baking sheet and dust your hands with arrowroot.
 Press the dough into a rectangle, about 8 inches by 10 inches, and about 3/4 inch thick.

 - Mix together the coconut sugar and 1/4 teaspoon cinnamon and sprinkle on top.

 - Dust a knife with arrowroot, and cut an X through the dough, from one corner to the other.
 Make two more perpendicular cuts through the center.
-Lastly, cut each quarter in half, so you wind up with 16 triangles (See pattern below)
+Lastly, cut each quarter in half, so you wind up with 16 triangles (See pattern above)